 The amount of energy produced in the core must be the same as that being lost at the surface of the Sun.
-The Sun is gaseous, throughout, and if the heat flow in the Sun were uneven, so that some regions could be gradually heating up, and other regions gradually cooling, the gases would expand, or contract, as a result of those temperature changes, which would change the way in which heat flows outwards, in such a way as to reduce to heating or cooling.
-Because of this, every part of the Sun is producing, or transporting, or losing, almost exactly the same amount of energy as at the surface.
+The Sun is gaseous throughout, and if the heat flow in the Sun were uneven, so that some regions could be gradually heating up and other regions gradually cooling, the gases would expand or contract as a result of those temperature changes, which would change the way in which heat flows outwards in such a way as to reduce the heating or cooling.
+Because of this, every part of the Sun is producing or transporting or losing almost exactly the same amount of energy as at the surface.

-The surface brightness, or luminosity of the Sun, is about 400 trillion trillion (4 x 1026) watts.
-This is such a large amount of energy that even nuclear reactions have to proceed at an extremely rapid pace, to provide the energy.
-In fact, in Einstein's formula, above, to create that much energy requires the annihilation (transformation into energy) of 4 million tons of mass per second.
-However, the nuclear reactions involved only result in a reduction of about .7% of the original mass, so to annihilate that much material, almost 600 million tons of hydrogen must be converted into helium every single second in the center of the Sun.
-This is equivalent to several tens of billions of hydrogen bombs exploding every second, which might lead one to suppose that the energy production is an extremely violent affair, but in reality, it is a relatively smooth, quiet process, because of the conditions in the region where the energy is produced.
+) watts.
+This is such a large amount of energy that even nuclear reactions have to proceed at an extremely rapid pace to provide the energy.
+In fact in Einstein's formula above, to create that much energy requires the annihilation (transformation into energy) of 4 million tons of mass per second.
+However, the nuclear reactions involved only result in a reduction of about 0.7% of the original mass, so to annihilate that much material almost 600 million tons of hydrogen must be converted into helium every single second in the center of the Sun.
+This is equivalent to several tens of billions of hydrogen bombs exploding every second, which might lead one to suppose that the energy production is an extremely violent affair; but in reality it is a relatively smooth quiet process, because of the conditions in the region where the energy is produced.

-In that region, we have a gas -- a very dense gas, more than a hundred times denser than water, but still a gas -- consisting of bare atomic nuclei (mostly hydrogen nuclei), and free electrons.
-They are all running around at tremendous speeds, banging into each other, over and over and over again -- typically, hundreds of millions of collisions per particle per second.
-In most of these collisions, NOTHING HAPPENS, save that the particles bounce off of each other, and continue on their way.
-In fact, for an average proton, in the core of the Sun, collisions occur, over and over and over again, hundreds of millions or billions of them per second, for more than ten billion years (which is more than 30 million billion seconds), and in all of those hundreds of millions of billions of trillions of collisions, ONLY ONE involves a nuclear reaction -- all the others simply bounce the particle back and forth.
-So, most of the time, absolutely nothing of any great interest is happening to an individual particle.
+In that region we have a gas -- a very dense gas, more than a hundred times denser than water, but still a gas -- consisting of bare atomic nuclei (mostly hydrogen nuclei) and free electrons.
+They are all running around at tremendous speeds, banging into each other over and over and over again -- typically, hundreds of millions of collisions per particle per second.
+But in the vast majority of these collisions, ABSOLUTELY NOTHING HAPPENS save that the particles bounce off of each other and continue on their way.
+For an average proton in the core of the Sun, collisions occur over and over and over again, hundreds of millions or billions of them per second, for more than ten billion years (which is more than 30 million billion seconds), and in all of those hundreds of millions of billions of trillions of collisions, ONLY ONE produces a nuclear reaction -- all the others simply bounce the particle back and forth.
+So most of the time absolutely nothing of any great interest is happening to any given particle.

-However, each cubic inch of material in the core of the Sun contains trillions of trillions of particles, so even though any given one of them is doing hardly anything, save bouncing back and forth, quite a lot of them are in the (unlucky?) minority that actually has a nuclear transformation, in any given second.
+However, each cubic inch of material in the core of the Sun contains trillions of trillions of particles, so even though any given one of them is doing hardly anything save bouncing back and forth, quite a lot of them are in the very small minority that actually has a nuclear transformation in any given second.
 And there is a very large region -- about 10% of the size of the Sun, containing more than 30000 Earth masses -- in which this is occuring, so the total number of transformations is, although an almost infinitely tiny number compared to the number of collisions, an extremely large number.
-In fact, a number large enough to transform 600 million tons of hydrogen into helium, each second.
+Namely, a number large enough to transform 600 million tons of hydrogen into helium each second.

-Now, the energy produced by all these reactions (400 trillion trillion watts) floods outwards (or tries to flood outwards) in all directions, gradually flowing from layer to layer, through the solar interior, toward the surface.
-If the huge amount of energy involved were to raise the temperature of the gases through which it passes, they would expand, and cool off (in fact, cool off more than the energy heated them up, in the first place).
-This rather odd effect -- that trying to heat a gas, in the solar interior, causes it to expand and actually cool off -- keeps the Sun's nuclear furnaces absolutely stable.
-For, if the nuclear reactions were to go too fast (producing, say, 10% too much energy), which should increase the heat, and temperature, of the gas in the interior, the gas would expand, and cool off, which would cut down the rate of nuclear energy production (which is quite sensitive to temperature and density, both of which would be reduced by such an expansion).
-On the other hand, if the nuclear reactions were to go too slowly, the gases would cool off and contract, and in the process, the density and temperature of the gases would increase, pushing up the nuclear reaction rates.
-Because of this, the nuclear reactions are forced to go at the same rate at which the light escapes the core.
-If they try to go faster than the light can escape the core, they are shut down (to a certain extent).
+The energy produced by all these reactions (400 trillion trillion watts) floods outwards (or tries to flood outwards) in all directions, gradually flowing from layer to layer through the solar interior toward the surface.
+If the huge amount of energy involved were to raise the temperature of the gases through which it passes they would expand and cool off (in fact, they would cool off more than the energy heated them up in the first place).
+This rather odd effect -- that trying to heat a gas in the solar interior causes it to expand and actually cool off -- keeps the Sun's nuclear furnaces absolutely stable.
+For if the nuclear reactions were to go too fast (producing say, 10% too much energy), which should increase the heat and temperature of the gas in the interior, the gas would expand and cool off which would cut down the rate of nuclear energy production (which is quite sensitive to temperature and density, both of which would be reduced by such an expansion).
+On the other hand, if the nuclear reactions were to go too slowly the gases would cool off and contract, and in the process the density and temperature of the gases would increase, pushing up the nuclear reaction rates.
+Because of this, the nuclear reactions are forced to go at exactly the same rate at which the light escapes the core.
+If they try to go faster than light can escape the core, they are shut down (to a certain extent).
 If they try to go slower than the light is escaping, they are increased.

 The Radiative Zone

-In the region outside the core, light bounces from collision to collision, back and forth and forth and back, a virtually infinite number of times (several hundred trillion trillion times) before finally, more or less accidentally finding its way to the outer layers of the Sun.
+In the region outside the core, light bounces from collision to collision, back and forth and forth and back a virtually infinite number of times (several hundred trillion trillion times) before finally more or less accidentally finding its way to the outer layers of the Sun.
 The main way in which the light is bounced back and forth is through collisions with electrons.
-In most of the collisions, nothing happens to the light except that it is bounced in some random direction, compared to the direction that it was originally going.
-This is referred to as scattering, and since it is done primarily by electrons, is sometimes called electron scattering.
-Theoretically, the light photons can also be bounced off of each other, or off of atomic nuclei, but both those processes are much less efficient than electron scattering.
+In most of the collisions nothing happens to the light except that it is bounced in some random direction compared to the direction it was originally going.
+This is referred to as scattering, and since it is done primarily by electrons, is usually called electron scattering.
+Theoretically, the light photons can also be bounced off of each other or off of atomic nuclei, but both those processes are much less efficient than electron scattering.

-Since it takes so long for the light to get out of the Sun, and it suffers so many scatterings, it should hardly be surprising that, although most of the scatterings do nothing but change its direction, some of them involve an exchange of energy with the electrons.
-In these energy exchanges, it is possible for energy to go from the less energetic particle (gas particle or light particle) to the more energetic one, but the normal result is that the more energetic particle will lose energy, and the less energetic particle will gain energy.
-As a result, over a large number of interactions, the average energy per gas particle becomes virtually identical to the average energy per light particle.
-This equality of energies is referred to as Local Thermodynamic Equilibrium, and suggests a way of modifying the nature of the light that is passing through the gas, on its way to the surface.
+Since it takes so long for the light to get out of the Sun, and it suffers so many scatterings, it should hardly be surprising that although most of the scatterings do nothing but change its direction, some of them involve an exchange of energy with the electrons.
+In these energy exchanges, it is possible for energy to go from the less energetic particle (gas particle or light particle) to the more energetic one, but the normal result is that the more energetic particle will lose energy and the less energetic particle will gain energy.
+As a result, over a large number of interactions the average energy per gas particle becomes virtually identical to the average energy per light particle.
+This equality of energies is referred to as Local Thermodynamic Equilibrium and requires a modification of the nature of the light that is passing through the gas, while on its way to the surface.

-As will be discussed below, the temperature of the Sun is lowest at the photosphere, and increases steadily as you go into the Sun, rising to about 15 million Kelvins in the center.
-Because of this, the gas particles near the center of the Sun have about 2500 times as much energy (they have 2500 times the temperature) as the gas particles near the surface, and if they are in equilibrium with the light particles (photons), then the photons near the center of the Sun must have, on average, 2500 times the energy of those near the surface.
-This doesn't mean that the total energy is any different at the center, than at the surface -- in fact, the energy created in the core of the Sun, and flowing from layer to layer to layer, must be virtually identical to the energy being lost at the surface of the Sun.
-But in the center, that energy is concentrated in photons which have, individually, 2500 times as much energy, as the much lower energy photons which pass out of the Sun, at the surface.
+As is discussed elsewhere, the temperature of the Sun is lowest at the photosphere and increases steadily as you go into the Sun, rising to about 15 million Kelvins in the center.
+Because of this the gas particles near the center of the Sun have about 2500 times as much energy (in other words, they have 2500 times the temperature) as the gas particles near the surface, and if they are in equilibrium with the light particles (photons), then the photons near the center of the Sun must have on average 2500 times the energy of those near the surface.
+This doesn't mean that the total energy is any different at the center than at the surface -- in fact, the energy created in the core of the Sun and flowing from layer to layer to layer must be virtually identical to the energy being lost at the surface of the Sun.
+But in the center that energy is concentrated in photons which have 2500 times as much energy per photon as the much lower energy photons which pass out of the Sun, at the surface.